rohit12crj/Study-Notes/Jenkins/notes.md

 ---

-✅ How will u tag your production releases & make sure manual approvals are required before production pipeline runs ?

----

 ✅ How will u do RBAC in Jenkins .
 Which plugin will u be using ?

 - Use the Role-Based Authorization Strategy plugin.